 - Campus Tree Inventory

 The Lehigh Valley is approximately 60 miles north of Philadelphia and 90 miles west of New York.
-Several major highways, two bus companies, and the Lehigh Valley International Airport offer plenty of opportunities to access the Valley and Moravian College.
+Several major highways, two bus companies, and the Lehigh Valley International Airport offer plenty of opportunities to access the Valley and Moravian University.

 If traveling by bus (Greyhound or Trans Bridge), your destination should be the Bethlehem Transportation Center, if available.
 Additionally, the Lehigh Valley International Airport is a 15-minute drive from campus.
 It is served by several national and regional airlines.